By David H. Rothman

 Granted, the endowment proposal vision depart in some way from the norm, such as with more emphasis on digital reading than some older librarians unfamiliar with the details of the technology might prefer.
 But on the whole, the vision is in close alignment with traditional librarianship despite new wrinkles such as the proposed creation of two well-stocked national digital library systems.
 More money would be available for national outreach in the mass and social media.
 But people would be directed to local libraries.

 This and other concepts in the plan reflect the philosophy of the late S. R. Ranganathan, the great thinker behind the Five Laws of Library Science.
-I’ll quote them below in an endowment context.
-While Ranganathan used the word “books” in his Laws, the same precepts would apply to all kinds of content and services.
-If writing the Laws today, Ranganathan would also use “she” or “she or he” rather than just “he” alone.
+I’ll quote the laws below in an endowment context.
+While Ranganathan used the word “books” in his laws, the same precepts would apply to all kinds of content and services.
+If writing the laws today, Ranganathan would also use “she” or “she or he” rather than just “he” alone.

 - “Books are for use.”
 In our vision, local tastes would be respected—one reason why we advocate intertwined but separate public and academic library systems, as opposed to one gigantic library imposed from above.
 The endowment could help states form their own public library system, ideally in partnership with the Chief Officers of State Library Agencies.
 The library world is very hierarchical, and without the dual system approach, the danger exists that academic librarians could prevail at the expense of responsiveness to local tastes and needs.
 Needless to say, the two systems could share some resources, people included.
-Likewise, the expanded use of ebook technology would also be in line with, “Books are for use”—-given the benefits for Americans who might otherwise miss out on many titles because their school or public libraries were too small or cash-strapped.
+Likewise, the expanded use of ebook technology would also be in line with, “Books are for use”—-given the benefits for Americans who might otherwise miss out on many titles because their school or public libraries couldn’t afford to buy them.
+For poorer communities, the endowment would help libraries expand hours and better address digital divide issues.
 Community colleges and historically black institutions with limited budgets would also benefit handsomely.

 - “Every book its reader.”
 Here again, expanded use of digital technology would help.
 So would endowment-financed promotion of individual titles in mass and social media.
 That would benefit libraries everywhere.
 For poorer communities, endowment would help libraries expand hours and better address digital divide issues.